devonpmack/cli-github-repo-creator/README.md

 > ```
 > Reload your terminal and typing `git create` will now run the script.

+3. Run `chmod +x git-create` in the directory with the script

-3. Next, generate a personal access token [here] (https://github.com/settings/tokens).
+4. Next, generate a personal access token [here] (https://github.com/settings/tokens).
 Give it access to the repo category.

-4. Open the script you downloaded and replace `ACCESS_TOKEN_HERE` with the token you just generated.
+5. Open the script you downloaded and replace `ACCESS_TOKEN_HERE` with the token you just generated.

-5. Now run the command `git config --global user.name <YOUR_USERNAME>` to register your github username.
+6. Now run the command `git config --global user.name <YOUR_USERNAME>` to register your github username.

 The script should now be fully set up